 This degree enables graduates to be theoretically, linguistically and culturally ready to undertake a range of careers that relate to China in different ways.

 Many of our politics graduates use their skills in research, analysis and communication to follow careers directly related to Politics and International Relations, such as the Civil Service, government or public affairs.
 The degree will also be valuable for careers in NGOs and international charities.
 It may also be a foundation for careers in commerce, industry, accountancy, law, teaching, academic work, journalism or the armed forces.
 Adding a level of proficiency in Chinese language and cultural awareness will add a competitive edge to students who are interested in developing international careers, as China is a growth area for most governments, businesses and NGOs.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
-400 students each year will be entitled to bursaries or scholarships to help them with the cost of fees and/or living expenses.
 Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.

 Scholarships recognising academic talent:

-Bursaries for life, living and learning
+Bursaries for life, living and learning:

 Any financial support that you receive from Lancaster University will be in addition to government support that might be available to you (eg fee loans) and will not affect your entitlement to these.